 (I know that I mentioned these shoe brands in my previous hyperhidrosis post, but they’re definitely worth mentioning again)

-– Rothy’s: Durable, washable, eco-friendly stylish shoes.
-I don’t think I need to say much more than that.
+– Rothy’s: Durable, washable, eco-friendly stylish shoes — I don’t think I need to say much more than that.
 I have two pairs (Spotted Loafer and Cinnamon Mary Jane) and always find myself wanting more.
 I talk about my love for these shoes all the time and even wrote a post about how I care for them here.
 Such an innovative brand that is always coming up with new products, colors/patterns and styles so you’ll never get bored.
 There are no male-specific styles, but the Sneaker and the Lace Up are pretty unisex and there are a couple of Kid styles available too!

 – Native: Durable, easy-to-clean rubber shoes — I personally love the Jefferson and the Audrey styles (they brought the big bow style back this year and also added an adorable mini bow style!).
 So chic!
 Unless you look closely you can’t tell that they’re made entirely of rubber.
 I absolutely love these shoes and wear them constantly (especially the Audrey style for a #datenight; pre-COVID, of course).
 Also available for Men, Boys and Girls.

 – Clothes made with moisture-wicking fabrics: These are especially essential if you’re going to be spending any amount of time outdoors (and let’s be real… this is the most popular time of year for outdoor fun!).
 This is a great (albeit outdated) list of cute clothing pieces that are moisture-wicking.
 Since the list is from last year the pieces are likely sold out, but that doesn’t mean that the companies have stopped carrying items made from the same material!
 You’ll just have to do a bit of searching / shopping (and I personally love a good hunt; it makes the reward so much sweeter!).